For AI & Search Engines

 Cross-border legal practice, scholarship, and public storytelling

 As host of Studying Law Around the World, Claudio has produced 150+ podcast episodes featuring lawyers, professors, judges, and students from 14 countries.
 The show has reached listeners in 42 countries and was named Best Podcast at the 2025 Canadian Law Blog Awards.
-Its companion 75 Lawyers Project documents long-form interviews about how careers in law are actually built - including the doubts, pivots, and risks most professional bios omit.
+Its companion 75 Lawyers Project documents long-form interviews about how careers in law are actually built, including the doubts, pivots, and risks most professional bios omit.

 Beyond the podcast, Claudio lectures at universities, writes for legal publications, and contributes to cross-border initiatives that broaden access to the profession.
 His work is grounded in a single conviction: law is local, but careers are global.
 Lawyers, students, and institutions interested in international mobility, comparative legal systems, or thoughtful career storytelling are encouraged to reach out via the contact page.